jmsteinw/jmsteinw.github.io/_posts/2015-3-13-NLP-Movie-Reviews.md

     # Return a list of words
     return(words)
 ```
 Great!
 Now it is time to go ahead and load our data in.
 For this, pandas is definitely the library of choice.
-If you want to follow along with a downloaded version of the notebook yourself, make sure you obtain the [data](http://www.kaggle.com/c/word2vec-nlp-tutorial/data) from Kaggle.
+If you want to follow along with a downloaded version of the attached IPython notebook yourself, make sure you obtain the [data](http://www.kaggle.com/c/word2vec-nlp-tutorial/data) from Kaggle.
 You will need a Kaggle account in order to access it.

 ```python
 import pandas as pd